 8000 – 7000 BCE: The first sign of people using hemp

-The Columbia History of the World states that the oldest evidence of human industry is a bit fabric found in Taiwan.
-Research revealed that this oldest evidence lies in a small piece of hemp-fiber.
-The textile fragment dates back to the eighth millennium BCE [1].
-However, according to The Great Book of Hemp, a 12,000 years old Neolithic site unearthed at Yuan-Shan included coarse pottery with hempen cord marks covering the surface and an incised, rod-shaped stone beater used to pound hemp into cord [2].
+The Columbia History of the World states that the oldest evidence of human industry is a bit of hemp fabric found in Taiwan that dates back to the eighth millennium BCE [1].
+However, according to The Great Book of Hemp, a 12,000 years old Neolithic site unearthed at Yuan-Shan included coarse pottery with hempen cord marks covering the surface, and an incised, rod-shaped stone beater used to pound hemp into cord [2].

-Scattered among the debris of this prehistoric community was some broken pottery, the sides of which ancient potters had decorated by pressing cord strips into the wet clay before it hardened.
+Scattered among the trash and debris of this prehistoric community were some broken pieces of pottery the sides of which had been decorated by pressing strips of cord into the wet clay before it hardened.
 Also dispersed among the pottery fragments were some elongated rod-shaped tools, very similar in appearance to those later used to loosen cannabis fibers from their stems [3].
 These simple pots, with their patterns of twisted fiber embedded in their sides, suggest that men have been using the marijuana plant in some manner since the dawn of history.

-The discovery that twisted fiber strands were much stronger than individual strands led to developments in the art of spinning and weaving fibers into a fabric – innovations that ended man’s reliance on animal skins for clothing.
+The discovery that twisted strands of fiber were much stronger than individual strands was followed by developments in the arts of spinning and weaving fibers into a fabric – innovations that ended man’s reliance on animal skins for clothing.
 Here, too, it was hemp fiber that the Chinese chose for their first homespun garments.
 So important a place did hemp fiber occupy in ancient Chinese culture that the Book of Rites (second century BCE) ordained that out of respect for the dead, mourners should wear clothes made from hemp fabric, a custom followed down to modern times [4].